 TOMODACHI U.S.-Japan Youth Exchange Program 2016

 From July 16-31 and from August 1- August 16, 2016, eighteen high school students (nine students from Washington D.C.
-Public Schools, five students from Keio Shonan Fujisawa High School, and four TOMODACHI alumni from the Tohoku region) will participate in a six-week education exchange program in Washington D.C., Tokyo and the Tohoku region.
-The focus of the program is to promote cultural awareness and to develop friendship and understanding through service learning and social entrepreneurship.
+Public Schools, five students from Keio Shonan Fujisawa High School, and four TOMODACHI alumni from the Tohoku region) participated in a six-week education exchange program in Washington D.C., Tokyo and the Tohoku region.
+The focus of the program was to promote cultural awareness and to develop friendship and understanding through service learning and social entrepreneurship.

 TOMODACHI U.S.-Japan Youth Exchange Program 2015